 With a procurement plan in place, the supply chain issues are minimised, and so is the work to maintain deliveries.
 Terms are already negotiated with vendors, a master price list is on file, and protocols are defined.
 But before diving into the particulars of the P2P process, it’s important to develop or deepen one’s understanding of how procurement works in tandem with its partner, the accounts payable department, to organize and execute all phases of the procure-to-pay process.

-- Requisition order placed.
 Requisition orders are a formal request for goods or services.
 In cases where every item can be defined in advance, most requisitions are defined and built in to the procurement plan.
 Even the most carefully defined plans, however, can need additional materials due to spoilage, unforeseen events, scope creep from clients, or new ideas to make improvements on the original plan.
 Well-crafted procurement plan budgets have a cushion built in for just such circumstances, and requisition orders can be submitted later in the process if necessary.

-- Vendor Selection.
 For new orders, the vendor selection process may need to be brought into play.
 Working from a short list of vendors, the procurement department sends a request for proposal (RFP) outlining the requirements.